-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 in Maths and English Language.
-However, due to the new GCSE grading, we do recommend that you are working towards at least a grade 5 in both Maths and English Language.||Start Date:||Sept 2017|
+|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in Mathematics and English Language.|

 The analytical skills gained in this A Level are transferable to and valued by many degree programmes.
 Former students have gone on to study at some of the UK’s top universities including the University of Leeds, the University of Sheffield, the University of Glasgow, the University of Salford and King’s College, London.